ST10324495/ST10324495_MunicipalServicesApp_Part2/README.md

 #### Minimum Spanning Tree (Prim-style)
 - **Role in feature:** Demonstrates how departments could minimise travel time when coordinating maintenance visits, using the weighted edges stored inside `ServiceGraph`.
 - **Why it matters:** Even though the dataset is small, running a Prim-style MST gives the dashboard a concrete optimisation story.
 Complexity is O(V^2), which is ideal for classrooms and easy to reason about during a demo.
-- **The lived example:** The “MST Maintenance Routes” tab shows lines such as `Water Services ↔ Waste Management (4 km)`.
-That output isn’t pre-written; it’s produced by the MST routine and appended to the list box as the algorithm runs.
+- **The lived example:** The "MST Maintenance Routes" tab shows lines such as `Water Services ↔ Waste Management (4 km)`.
+That output isn't pre-written; it's produced by the MST routine and appended to the list box as the algorithm runs.

+---

+## 6. Updates Based on Feedback: Incorporation of Feedback

+Feedback from Part 1 and Part 2 of the Portfolio of Evidence led to significant improvements across the application's user interface and technical architecture.

+### Part 1 Feedback and Response
+- **Feedback received:** The main concerns focused on UI consistency and the fact that forms did not resize correctly on different screen sizes, creating a poor user experience across different display configurations.
+- **Implementation changes:** This was addressed by restructuring the layout of all main forms, improving docking and anchoring properties of controls, and ensuring that all forms scale dynamically to accommodate various screen resolutions.
+The improvements ensure a consistent visual experience regardless of the user's display setup.

+### Part 2 Feedback and Response
+- **Feedback received:** The lecturer pointed out that the implementation relied heavily on built-in .NET data structures (such as `List<T>`, `Dictionary<TKey,TValue>`, and `HashSet<T>`) instead of implementing custom data structures from scratch, which was a key requirement of the assignment.
+- **Implementation changes:** For Part 3, all major data structures were completely rebuilt as **custom implementations from scratch**, following object-oriented design principles.
+The rebuilt structures—`ServiceRequestTree`, `ServiceRequestBST`, `ServiceRequestAVLTree`, `ServiceRequestRedBlackTree`, `ServiceRequestHeap`, and `ServiceGraph`—are now fully custom-coded and integrated with the Service Request Status dashboard, demonstrating proper understanding of data structure internals and algorithms.

+These improvements have resulted in both enhanced performance characteristics and full compliance with the assignment rubric, delivering a cleaner, more consistent, and technically accurate project that showcases mastery of custom data structure implementation.